mrunalghode11/automotive-warranty-tracker-case-study/README.md

 Most PM case studies are built from imagination.
-This one is built from 12 months of real frontline experience at a leading customer support organisation, handling warranty escalations for a major Indian automotive OEM every single day.
+This one is built from 12 months of real frontline experience at a leading customer support organisation, handling warranty escalations for a major USA automotive OEM every single day.

 I didn't read about this problem in a blog post.